Understanding Multimodal Procedural Knowledge by Sequencing Multimodal Instructional Manuals: Introduction

 Instructions are essential sources for agents to learn how to complete complex tasks composed of multiple steps (e.g., ``making a wood sign from scratch'').
 However, instructions do not always come in a proper sequential order, for example, when instructions must be combined across sources (e.g., to accomplish a complex task there might be \textit{multiple} useful resources for certain task-steps come out from a single Google search).
 Therefore, \textit{sequencing \textbf{unordered} task-steps} is crucial for comprehending and inferring task procedures, which requires thorough understanding of event causal and temporal common sense.
 It is essential for applications such as multi-source instruction summarization and robot task planning~\cite{garattoni2018autonomous}.

 Existing work has studied sequencing unordered \textit{texts} from paper abstracts or short stories~\cite{chen2016neural, cui2018deep}.
-However, real-life tasks are often complex, and multimodal information is usually provided to supplement textual descriptions to avoid ambiguity or illustrate details that are hard to narrate, as illustrated in~\figref{fig:teaser}.
+However, real-life tasks are often complex, and multimodal information is usually provided to supplement textual descriptions to avoid ambiguity or illustrate details that are hard to narrate, as illustrated in~\figref{fig:teaser}. \footnote{Our datasets can be accessed at \href{https://drive.google.com/drive/folders/1wQjR62nKfkh8Q77Le4H43_kAaKNFEwco?usp=sharing}{this link}.}

 To investigate whether current AI techniques can efficiently leverage multimodal information to sequence unordered task instructions, we curate two datasets from \textit{online instructional manuals}~\cite{wikihow, yagcioglu2018recipeqa}.
 We consider two representative instruction domains: cooking recipes and ``How-To" instructions (WikiHow).
 We establish human performance for the sequencing task on a subset of each data resource.
-As certain steps to perform a task can potentially be interchangeable,\footnote{For example, without special requirements, preparing certain ingredients of a dish, such as slicing carrots or cucumbers, does not necessarily need to follow a specific order.} we collect annotations of possible \textbf{orders} alternative to the originally authored ones to create \textit{multiple references}.
+As certain steps to perform a task can potentially be interchangeable,\footnote{\Eg, slicing carrots or cucumbers for a dish preparation, does not necessarily need to follow a specific order.} we collect annotations of possible \textbf{orders} alternative to the originally authored ones to create \textit{multiple references}.
 Such additional annotation provides not only better measurement of human and model performance by alleviating unintended biases from content creators, but also a useful resource for future research of models that are aware of task-step dependencies and interchangeability.

 To measure the ability of state-of-the-art AI techniques to sequence instruction steps, we construct models consisting of: (1) an \textbf{input encoder} which encodes image, text, or multimodal inputs, and (2) an \textbf{order decoder} which predicts step order using the encoded representations.
 They are jointly trained with the order supervisions.